RiddhiSharma-app/automobile-app/README.md

 <h1>Hi, I'm Riddhi!</h1><h3>I’m an Mobile Developer, passionate about building great apps.
 For me app development is not just about coding, it’s also about creating an awesome user experience.

 So far, I have worked on many apps.
 Most of these apps were developed while I was working at a day job.
 In my portfolio, I am only showcasing apps that I have designed and developed.
-I worked on few domains like Banking, AutoMobile, Education, Dealers, Ecommerce, Fitness.</h3>
+I worked on few domains like Banking, AutoMotive, Education, Dealers, Ecommerce, Fitness.</h3>

 <h2>👨‍💻 Programming Languages:</h2>